AndongYang/AndongYang.github.io/_pages/about.md

 Welcome!
 This is Andong Yang, and I am a PhD student studying robot motion planning and motion control.

 I hope to make progress in the field of motion planning and motion control for mobile robot in wild environments.
-If you have any questions, please feel free to send me an email: andong_yang[at]outlook.com.
+If you have any questions, please feel free to send me an email.
 Good luck!

 [Resume](/assets/pdf/AndongYang.pdf)